sourovchandradas/python-fundamentals-to-infosec/03_introducing_list/lists/lists.md

 ## Overview

 A list is a collection of items in a particular order.
 You can include letters, digits, or names in a list.
 The items do not have to be related in any particular way.
-Because a list usually contains more than one element, it is best practice to make the name of your list plural (e.g., `letters`, `digits`, `bicycles`).
+Because a list usually contains more than one element, it is best practice to make the name of your list plural (e.g., `letters`, `digits`, `countries`).

 This guide covers:
 - **What is a List?** - Definition, square bracket syntax, and raw representation